evanofslack/evanslack.dev/content/projects/slacknet.md

 ## About

 I manage a few physical machines and self-host many services in my homelab.
-What started as a single raspberry pi running a few docker containers has grown to multiple servers in a highly avaliable proxmox cluster running network storage, LXCs, and a k3s cluster.
+What started as a single raspberry pi running a few docker containers has grown to multiple servers in a highly available proxmox cluster running network storage, LXCs, and a k3s cluster.
 I also have a pair of raspberry pis running redundant DNS and adblock services.

 ## Hardware